h82258652/windows-uwp.zh-cn/windows-apps-src/launch-resume/register-a-background-task.md

 >                                                 IBackgroundCondition condition)
 > {
 >
->     // We’ll add code to this function in subsequent steps.
+>     // We'll add code to this function in subsequent steps.
 >
 > }
 > ```